lc9892/udpst-win/README.md

 ## Software Architecture

-This application is built by copying the OB-UDPST respository source code into a project subdirectory called "udpst".
-Although native Windows code was created to handle Windows-specific events (for the GUI, timers, etc.), all of the protocol handling and IP capacity testing is done by the core OB-UDPST software.
+This application is built using Microsoft Visual Studio, specifically the 2026 Community (free) edition.
+The OB-UDPST respository source code is copied into a project subdirectory called "udpst".
+Although native Windows code was created to handle Windows-specific events (the GUI, timers, I/O notifications), all of the protocol handling and actual IP capacity testing is done by the core OB-UDPST software.
 No modification of the original OB-UDPST source is required.

-*Note: The OB-UDPST version included with this project under "udpst" may be different than the released version found at the mirror listed above.
-As a reminder, a newer version of the server will be backward compatible with clients at least one version behind.
-However, the opposite is not supported.*
+*Note: The OB-UDPST version included with this project under "udpst" may be newer than the released version found at the mirror listed above.
+If so, the latest release candidate is available via the BBF Bitbucket repository available to project members.
+As a reminder, a newer version of the server will be backward compatible with clients at least one version behind.*